adobe-apiplatform/user-sync.py/docs/en/user-manual/additional_tools.md

 Successful console output after running the ```store``` command:

 ```
+To store the priv_key_data when its too long
+In order to save the priv_key_data which is present in the  connector-umapi or connector-adobe-console file, Credential Store command will attempt to store the key data in the OS.
+Window credentail store generally cant store data as large as Private Key.
+To store the key, Sync Tool asks the user to encrypt the key.
+If yes then user will be prompted for a password, an encrypted password protected key is saved in the file as priv_key_data.
+If no, the key data will remain in the file in an unencrypted state.

+Refer to the (URL)

 (venv) C:\Program Files\Adobe\Adobe User Sync Tool>python user-sync.pex credentials store
    <output from store goes here>
 ```